Dead in a Week or Your Money Back

 Dead in a Week or Your Money Back (stylized as Dead in a Week (Or Your Money Back)) is a 2018 British black comedy film, the directorial debut of Tom Edmunds.
 The film stars Tom Wilkinson as an aging hitman and Aneurin Barnard as his prospective last contract.

 The film premiered at the 2018 Edinburgh International Film Festival and also screened at the Rome International Film Festival, ahead of an exclusive release in Odeon Cinemas UK, by Republic Film Distribution.

-Plot
+Premise

 The plot follows Leslie, an aging hitman on the brink of retirement, who has not met his annual quota with the British Guild of Assassins.
 His officious boss, Harvey, sets him a deadline that forces Leslie to resort to desperate measures – hanging out at suicide hotspots to try and pick up some extra business.
 On the wrong side of Chelsea Bridge, he meets struggling writer William.
 Leslie offers an unconventional deal: dead in a week or your money back.
 However, with the deal signed, William finally finds some sense of security, leading him to wonder if the deal is what he really wanted.